Last update 13/11/2023

 When all else fails…do nothing!

-So far, everything we have been discussing is all about keeping the finish on your guitar.
+So far, everything we have discussed is about keeping the finish on your guitar.
 Take out recommendations and put them into practice to keep your guitar looking the best it possibly can.

 But what if you don’t care?